Don’t Be Fooled 2: 1985 Pontiac Fiero 2M4 20K Survivor – Sold!

 May 18th Update: We noticed this dealer posing as a private seller is still sitting on this 20K original mile first-year Pontiac Fiero and is also still sitting on the asking price of $5,500.
 We’d be willing to bet walking into his office with $4,500 cash would have you driving this car home.
 Good luck with the purchase!

-While the 20K original mile 1985 Pontiac Fiero SE 2M4 5-speed we came across here on Craigslist in Peekskill, New York appears to be a nice survivor example, two red flags quickly clued us this was actually a used car dealer listing.
-First despite the park-like location used to take the pictures, the car did not have license plates attached.
+While the 20K original mile 1985 Pontiac Fiero SE 2M4 5-speed we came across recently on Craigslist in Peekskill, New York appears to be a nice survivor example, two red flags quickly clued us this was actually a used car dealer listing.
+First, despite the park-like location used to take the pictures, the car did not have license plates attached.
 That’s usually a sign the seller is using dealer plates to drive the car around in.
-That’s when, if provided, we google the phone number to see whether a dealer or used car auto broker appears.
-Sure enough, in this example, Marcos’ phone number confirmed he’s the sales manager of Peekskill auto sales and the car is listed here on their website for $5,595 while on the Craigslist post its $5,500.
 A check of the Hagerty Insurance Online Valuation Tool confirms both prices fall between the #2 “Excellent” appraisal of $6,900 and the #3 “Good” estimate of $4,500.

 While this Fiero appears to be a great low mileage example, our bet is that whatever history and maintenance receipts that could have told the story about this low-mileage car are likely lost.
 That’s almost always the case when a dealer or used car broker gets their hands on a car like this; many mistakenly believe the less information they can provide about the history of the car, the better.